Notre Dame College of Arts and Letters: Keough-Naughton Institute for Irish Studies

 Established in 1991 with a gift from Donald Keough, the institute focused on the study of Ireland and Irish culture, language, immigration, and history.
 In 2006 it was renamed after a further donation from Irish businessman Martin Naughton.
 At the undergraduate level, it offers many courses and a minor in Irish Studies.
 It also offers a minor for Ph.D. students of English or History.
-The institute is located of the University's Global gateway in Dublin, which is based at O'Connell House, a late eighteenth-century building on Merrion Square, which enables students to study abroad in Ireland.
+The institute is located of the university's Global gateway in Dublin, which is based at O'Connell House, a late eighteenth-century building on Merrion Square, which enables students to study abroad in Ireland.
 The institute also runs Irish internships which offer Dublin-based summer positions.
-In the summer, the Institute hosts The IRISH Seminar, a weeks-long seminar that focuses on Irish cultural, intellectual, and political debates.
+In the summer, the institute hosts The IRISH Seminar, a weeks-long seminar that focuses on Irish cultural, intellectual, and political debates.
+This is a teaching and research institute and is part of the Keough School of Global Affairs.
+It focuses on the development of each person and the whole person through research, policy, and practice.
+In addition to the Irish students on campus full time, Notre Dame welcomes Irish students for a semester or in some cases a year.
+Many come from Dublin City University, Trinity College Dublin, University College Cork, University College Dublin, and University of Galway.